Contributors

 We’re bullish on funds that invest in companies across sectors leaning into AI-enabled innovations that make their operations more energy efficient, and that rely on wind, solar and other cleaner energy sources.

-We can help you keep an eye on water and energy consumption issues – homing in on the investments with active commitments to meet AI power demands with efficient, cleaner energy sources and with track records of following through on this.
+We suggest you keep an eye on water and energy consumption issues – homing in on the investments with active commitments to meet AI power demands with efficient, cleaner energy sources and with track records of following through on this.

 If AI hits workers, will companies be ready?